Klagarge/BachelorThesis-OTSecurity/README.md

   <br>
 </h1>

-This repo host the mine Bachelor Thesis about OT Security
+This repo hosts my Bachelor's thesis about OT Security.

 # Table of contents